platformsh/platformsh-docs/docs/src/gettingstarted/next-steps/going-live/_index.md

 {{% description %}}

-This guide will take you through the process configuring your project for production, setting up a domain, and configuring DNS so that your users can reach the application the way you want them to.
+This guide takes you through the process configuring your project for production, setting up a domain, and configuring DNS so that your users can reach the application the way you want them to.

 {{< guide-buttons next="Take your site live!" type="first">}}